TerraMobile/TerraMobileServer/README.md

  2 - http://<your server IP or name>/TerraMobileServer/tmserver/projectservices/getprojects/userName/<your Geopackage name>.gpkg

 The first link return the list of the Geopackages published on your TerraMobileServer instance and the second link allows download one package.

+To use it on Eclipse, use the maven command:

+mvn eclipse:eclipse -Dwtpversion=2.0

+This command will create Eclipse config files, them you will be able to import it to eclipse as an existing project.